-Eddy-Ballentyne Trail is a 1.6 mile moderately trafficked loop trail located near Kansas City, MO that features beautiful wild flowers and is rated as moderate.
+Eddy-Ballentyne Trail is a 1.6 mile moderately trafficked loop trail located near Kansas City, Missouri that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 As the other reviews said, the trail is not as well maintained as others in the area but it made for a fun adventure.
 The trail head is hard to find and littered with human things - garden hose, tires, trash - so the first impression isn't great.
 This is the second time I have hiked this trail, it appeared to be marked better this time than last.
 There is a fallen tree across the trail that nearly had me crawling to get under it.
 But the scenic terrain and the wild turkey we came across made it all worth the while.